 “It has obviously grown a lot,” said Jeff March, president of SC Pride, a nonprofit in Columbia.
 “Before I started it was about 6,000 people.
 We weren’t on Main Street and now we’re looking at 100,000 people 10 years later – and we’re on Main Street.”

-Friday night’s parade will begin at 7:30 p.m., at Hampton Street and head towards the State House.
+Friday night’s parade will begin at 7:30 p.m. on Hampton Street and head towards the State House.

 According to the SC Pride website, the organization initially began as a march down Main Street leading to the State House to make demands for LGBTQ+ law reform known.